LancelotTheFirst/miner/Plan.md

     % Run apps in docker containers with own databases.

-05.08.2020
+05-07.08.2020

     % Run apps in docker containers with own databases.

-        - Rewrite dockerfile - change 'from' to java image
+        + Rewrite dockerfile - change 'from' to java image

-        - Investigate is it nesessary to forward mongo ports to local OS.
+        + Investigate is it nesessary to forward mongo ports to local OS.

+08.08.2020

+    * Use embedded mongo - rejected.

+    % Run apps in docker containers with own databases.

-        - Create docker-compose file - run mongo and app containers for each of two clients.
+        % Create docker-compose file - run mongo and app containers for each of two clients.

-    ?
-Use embedded mongo.
+            - Enter host of mongo as command line args.

+                - Test without docker.

+            - Change app port of each miners to 8080.

+            - Create two different docker files for each miner.

+            - Rewrite docker compose to use different miner images.

     - Write good looking readme.